atc2146/pysqlgui/README.md

-Note: you can pass other data formats or no data at all!
+*Note*: you can pass other data formats or no data at all!
 Refer to [detailed documentation](https://github.com/atc2146/pysqlgui#page_facing_up-detailed-documentation "Detailed Documentation") below.

 ## :desktop_computer: Installation